 Gifted & Talented

-Our short courses are condensed units of work whereby qualifying students, who need extension and enrichment in a particular area of interest or ability, can participate.
-Again, these short courses operate on a needs basis where children are referred by teachers and parents in consultation.
+FLARE short courses are condensed units of work whereby qualifying students, who need extension and enrichment in a particular area of interest or ability, can participate.
+These short courses operate on a needs basis where children are referred by teachers and parents in consultation.

 For more detailed information contact the College on firstname.lastname@example.org to communicate with personnel who oversee each of the Gifted & Talented initiatives.

 Students in our Year 7 New Horizons classes studying Mathematics and Science through Design-Based Learning.

 Topics covered: Percentage of change, ratios, forces, friction, magnetism, aerodynamics, aeronautics, surface area, volume and more.